Translations

 My Last Jump

 I was the last to jump.
 My buddies had already jumped and headed to the house.
-Alone, I must have been piddling around, a while.
+Alone, I must have been piddling around for a while.
 (Start your mental video recording now.)
 Finally, I smacked the top of the loft, with my left hand, before I jumped.
-I remember yelling “Geronimo!”
+I remember yelling, “Geronimo!”
 I was feeling my oats!

-I don't know why that we hadn't seen the hornets nest, up in the dark, left corner!
+I don't know why we hadn't seen the hornets' nest, up in the dark, left corner!
 I had smacked their nest.
 The hornets came after me, as I landed on the ground.

-I out ran the bull and slid, under the barbed wire fence, just in time.
+I outran the bull and slid under the barbed wire fence, just in time.
 (Our dogs, Bandit and Blackie, had dug out that spot, under the fence, so that they could crawl through.)
-That effort had saved me, from the bull!
+That effort saved me from the bull!

 The hornets were still after me.
 I had to jump over a gate, to get to the gravel road that led to the house.
 (Usually, I'd climb over the gate.
 I managed to jump over it that day!)
-I ran, into the kitchen, through the open screen door.
+I ran into the kitchen, through the open screen door.
 I recall hollering, “Open the door!
 Hornets are chasing me!”
 Someone held the door open.
 The metal spring closed the door automatically, once I was inside.
 That stopped the hornets.
-Hornets bounced against that screen door, a while, but they flew off, eventually.
+Hornets bounced against that screen door for a while, but they flew off eventually.

 Mom, bless her heart, treated my hornet stings – about four or five, mostly on my neck and head.
 I ate dinner, finally.
-I had to take it easy, a couple of days, while Mom treated the hornet stings, until they healed.
-My buddies and I didn't play “jump from the barn loft” a while – if we ever did again.
+I had to take it easy for a couple of days, while Mom treated the hornet stings until they healed.
+My buddies and I didn't play “jump from the barn loft” for a while – if we ever did again.
 (You may turn off your mental video recording.
 Be sure to save the tape!)

 Conclusion